Horndean Camera Club – Rules

 Requirements for PDI images and PDI/Print entries

-77. PDI competition entries and digital copies of print entries are sized and titled JPEGs And need to be loaded onto the clubs web.site see 45/46 above and the LINKS section)
+77. PDI competition entries and digital copies of print entries are sized and titled JPEGs in sRGB format.
+(These need to be loaded onto the clubs web.site see 45/46 above and the LINKS section)

 78. Image size must fit within a maximum pixel count of 1400 pixels wide by 1050 pixels high.
 Note: - ‘portrait’ format images must also comply meaning that ‘portraits’ can only be a maximum of 1050 pixels high.
 The club digital projector defines the current resolution; this may well change in the future as equipment is upgraded.